 As part of the language and LGBT+ identity project, Lucy carried out interviews and focus groups with 32 members of four youth groups between 2018-19.
 Then, during lockdown in 2020-21, she conducted online workshops with more than 40 additional young people from those groups.
 The LGBT+ Youth Manifesto combines points made by participants in both sets of activities, and was written and designed with the young people in 2021.

-The Manifesto will be shared via a social media campaign during May-June 2021.
-The young people have designed the campaign’s look and feel in collaboration with Charlie Jordin, Digital Officer for the LGBT+ youth homeless charity AKT.
+The Manifesto was shared via a social media campaign during May-June 2021.
+The young people designed the campaign’s look and feel in collaboration with Charlie Jordin, Digital Officer for the LGBT+ youth homeless charity AKT.